Category: 'Beaches | North Shore' by rating

 Baldwin Beach is a wonderful, long, wide, sandy beach park just outside of Paia.
-Fully equipped with lifeguards, port-a-potties, showers, barbecues, picnic tables and a covered pavilion.
+Fully equipped with lifeguards, bathrooms, showers, barbecues, picnic tables and a covered pavilion.

 During winter months, the main stretch of beach can have fairly large and regular shorebreak, so it becomes a …

-In a nutshell: Ho’okipa Beach is a world-renowned windsurfing spot with often dramatic and impressive surf.
+In a nutshell: Ho’okipa Beach is a world-renowned windsurfing destination with often dramatic and impressive surf for sightseers as well.

 Minuses: Marginal for swimming.

-Ho’okipa is Mecca to the windsurfing world, and is also a top-notch board surfing destination.
-There are professional windsurfing competitions held here, and on just about any day with wind (which are most days) you can watch pros doing absolutely amazing things with sailboards.
-Ho’okipa provides visitors a stunning backdrop where you can watch the best effortlessly play with the …
+Ho’okipa is Mecca to the windsurfing world (and no slouch for board surfing, either.)
+There are professional windsurfing competitions held here, and on just about any day with wind (most) you can watch pros doing their thing.
+Ho’okipa also provides sightseers a stunning backdrop to watch the best effortlessly play with the ocean in …

-In a nutshell: If you like to get naked (or watch people getting naked) this is a good place to go.
+In a nutshell: If you like to get naked on the beach without a ton of company, this is a good place to go.
 Relatively private and out of the main-flow of people, rarely anyone but folks who live here end up at this beach.

-Sound-bite: “Eh, Moonbow, can I borrow your organic hemp loincloth to make a quick pakalolo run?”
+Sound-bite: “Hey Moonbow, can I borrow your organic hemp loincloth to make a pakalolo run?”

 Last updated 30.
 Sep, 2010 by lilikoi.